 At the front, iPhone 7 Plus has a 7MP camera with a f/2.2 aperture.
 All these numbers and specs amount to a great photography experience.
 The phone can take good low-light images, thanks to it’s bigger camera sensor and wider -aperture along with the OIS.
 And if that’s not enough, there’s the quad LED flash on the back to lighten objects.

-Samsung Galaxy S7 [Edge] houses the best camera from Samsung right now(probably one of the best in the market).
+Samsung Galaxy S8[Plus] not only boasts an appealing design but it also houses the best camera from Samsung right now(probably one of the best in the market).
 On the back, it has a 12MP camera with a 1/2.5″ sensor size and f/1.7 aperture.
 The phone snaps great photos with its primary camera and works well in low-light conditions.
 The phone features PDAF(phase detection autofocus), OIS, and LED flash.
 The autofocus is also better than most because of dual-pixel tech.
 As a whole, the camera on the phone justifies its title as one of the best in the market and offers detailed and crispy photos.

-The phone has a 5MP front camera with a 1.34 µm pixel density and f/1.7 aperture.
-Selfies taken with S7 are fair and has enough details.
+The phone has an upgraded 8MP front camera with a 1.4 µm pixel size and f/1.7 aperture.
+Taking selfies from S8 will now considerably produce great images and has enough details as opposed to its predecessor.
 It performs as good as any front camera on a smartphone can.
-The phone also supports 4k video recording at 60fps for high-res videos, if you’re into it, along with 1080p recording option at a maximum 60fps.
+The phone also supports 4K video recording at 60fps for high-res videos, if you’re into it, along with 1080p recording option at a maximum 60fps.